GreenProgramDev/Repo-Wars/README.md

   <img src="src/assets/logoReadme.png" alt="name of the Header that represents the img">
 </p>

 This project is a game that displays all the data of two randomly selected repositories and the user must choose the that has more stars.
-Was using React, Vite, TypeScript and consuming the public API of GitHub.
+It was using React, Vite, TypeScript and relies on the GitHub public API for data retrieval.

 ---